williamw520/fetchmailatt/README.md

 Config file is used to control the download process.
 It has simple *name=value* property lines.
 The config files reside in the 'conf' directory.

+### Default.conf

+The *default.conf* is used when none is specified on running the app.
+Edit this file for easy configuration.

 ### Required Properties for Configuration